I am a paper crafter with a talent for organizing and a passion for helping others.

 For this scrapbook layout, I saw this cardstock piece.
 It had glimmer.
 I liked it.
 It became the sole inspiration for the finished craft.

-By adding complimentary colors in shades of dark blue, purple, and lavender, it was evident that a little pink and white could be incorporated to give it a final touch.
+By adding complementary colors in shades of dark blue, purple, and lavender, it was evident that a little pink and white could be incorporated to give it a final touch.

 The ribbon at the bottom of the photo mat is also embroidered.
 This gave the mat dimension against the printed cardstock background.